Love of Country

 Military veterans were, of course, receiving education benefits even before the 2009 Post-9/11 GI Bill.

-Marji Burniston ’98, OT ’01 and Carol Rymer O.D. ’92 both had military assistance in earning their educations at Pacific — and both are using their Pacific degrees to serve in healthcare positions in the Army today.
+Marji Burniston ’98, OT ’01 and Carol Rymer O.D. ’92 both had military assistance in earning their educations at Pacific — and both used their Pacific degrees to serve in healthcare positions in the Army.

 "Once I made the transition back into the civilian world, into the world of a full-time college student, I loved it.
 I loved every minute of it."